 Relationships Can Bring so Much Joy.
 They Can Also Trigger Intense Pain.

 Are you suffering in your relationship?
 Or has the connection faded?
 Maybe one of you feels betrayed by the other and trust needs to be rebuilt?
 Or maybe you or your partner just got bored or disappointed over time and want more out of your relationship.
 As a couple evolves, differences or lack of effective connection and communication can lead to building resentment, fighting, and hostility.
 Perhaps your relationship is going great but you want to utilize the latest understandings of how to make it even better.
-Whatever your situation, I can help.
+Couples therapy is a specialty of mine.
+I have spent thousands of hours researching and learning effective couples therapy.
+Whatever your situation, I am absolutely confident that I can help.